What Roles Do Members Play in Canadian Charities, and How Do They Engage with Directors?

 The Role of the Board of Directors

-In addition to the requirment for all Canadian not-for-profits to have members, all must also have a Board of Directors.
+In addition to the requirement for all Canadian not-for-profits to have members, all must also have a Board of Directors.
 These directors are responsible for the overall governance and strategic direction of the organization.
 To avoid confusion, we will refer to them simply as directors in this article.

 Types of Conflicts Between Directors and Members